-The FTA, when enacted, will require improvement in the transparency, efficiency and administration of the Moroccan customs regime, effectively improving access to the Moroccan market for U.S. exports.
-The FTA requires customs procedures designed to facilitate the rapid clearance through customs of express delivery shipments.
-While rules of origin are designed to ensure that only U.S. and Moroccan goods benefit from the increased access under the FTA, they are also designed to be easy to administer and are consistent with other U.S. free trade agreements in the region.
+The FTA requires improvement in the transparency, efficiency and administration of the Moroccan customs regime, effectively improving access to the Moroccan market for U.S. exports.
+The FTA requires rapid customs clearance of express delivery shipments.
+The FTA's rules of origin are designed both to ensure that only U.S. and Moroccan goods benefit from the increased access under the FTA, and to be easy to administer.
+These rules are consistent with those in other U.S. free trade agreements in the region.